webqit/quantum-js/README.md

 setInterval(() => setCount(10), 1000);
 ```

-The `"use live"` directive gives you same reactive behavior on top of your ordinary imperative code:
+The `"use live"` directive gives you same reactive behavior on top of ordinary imperative JavaScript:

 ```js
 "use live";